To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 5. Use Strong Passwords & Change Them Often

 Yes, we know you have enough on your plate without also keeping track of complicated passwords.
 But guess what’s even more time-consuming?
 Dealing with the consequences of having your identity stolen.
-Thankfully password managers like LastPass or Dashlane can keep all your passwords safe, encrypted and memorized, making logging into your favorite websites via autofill easy and secure.
+Thankfully password managers like Dashlane can keep all your passwords safe, encrypted and memorized, making logging into your favorite websites via autofill easy and secure.
 Password managers are a lot safer than jotting your passwords down on a loose piece of paper, or worse, setting them all to be the same, both of which make a hacker’s job easy.

 Video: College Students Major Target for ID Theft